gcharalampous/lumerical-py-scripts/README.md

 ## Why this Repository?

 In this repositoty you will find useful scripts to optimize your workflow and automate your tasks.
-The repo is splitted into two main branches with multiple subcategories each:
+The repo is splitted into two main simulation branches with multiple subcategories each:

 ### 1. FDTD